dominicrodger/django-magazine/README.md

 This app depends on [Bleach](https://github.com/jsocol/bleach), for cleaning up submitted HTML (particularly content pasted in from Microsoft Word).

-This app also depends on [lxml](http://lxml.de/), for additional HTML clean-up (Bleach gets me most the way there, but not quite all the way).

 This app requires [Django 1.3](https://docs.djangoproject.com/en/dev/releases/1.3/), since it depends on the new [`{% with %}`](https://docs.djangoproject.com/en/1.3/ref/templates/builtins/#with) tag behaviour, and the new [`{% include %}`](https://docs.djangoproject.com/en/1.3/ref/templates/builtins/#include)